tapis-project/pearc24-tapis-tutorial/docker-build-multiple-sentences/README.md

 # docker_build
-This folder can be used to build docker images in order to run `sentiment_analysis.py`.
+This folder can be used to build docker images in order to run `analyze_sentiment.py`.

 ***analyze_sentiment.py***
-- This python script contains all the necessary components to analyze any sentence that a user provides.
+- Python script performing sentiment analysis on data provided by user.

 # Docker Image Handling
 > This is assuming that docker is already installed on the system.